Aspersion: Early Christianity

 At the time, baptism by aspersion, as by affusion, was regarded as a bar to Holy Orders; this appears to spring from the baptized person having put off baptism until he was in danger of death.

 Later developments

 In the West, baptism by aspersion and affusion slowly became the common practice in later centuries.

 In aspersion, an aspergillum may be used to place the water on the skin.

-The Roman Catholic Church regards baptism by aspersion as valid only if the water actually flows on the person's skin and is thus equivalent to pouring ("affusion").
+The Catholic Church regards baptism by aspersion as valid only if the water actually flows on the person's skin and is thus equivalent to pouring ("affusion").
 If there is doubt about this, conditional baptism is administered.